Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 ## Encapsulation

 Similar to end systems, routers and link-layer switches organize their networking hardware and software into layers.
-But routers and link-layer switches do not implement all of the layers in the protocol stack; they typically implement only the bottom layers.
-Usually, link-layer switches implement layers 1 and 2, while routers implement layers 1 through 3.
+Usually, link-layer switches implement layers 1 and 2 of the protocol stack, while routers implement layers 1 through 3, and hosts implement all five layers.
-This means, for example, that Internet routers are capable of implementing the IP protocol (a layer 3 protocol), while link-layer switches are not.
-This means that while link-layer switches do not recognize IP addresses, they are capable of recognizing layer 2 addresses, such as Ethernet addresses.
-Note that hosts implement all five layers; this is consistent with the view that the Internet architecture puts much of its complexity at the edges of the network.

-Let's go through the journey of a message from a host to another.
-- At the sending host, an **application-layer message** is passed to the transport layer.
-- In the simplest case, the transport layer takes the message and appends additional information (so-called transport-layer header information) that will be used by the receiver-side transport layer.
-  The application-layer message and the transport-layer header information together constitute the **transport-layer segment**.
-  The transport-layer segment thus encapsulates the application-layer message.
-  The added information might include information allowing the receiver-side transport layer to deliver the message up to the appropriate application, and error-detection bits that allow the receiver to determine whether bits in the message have been changed in route.
-- The transport layer then passes the segment to the network layer, which adds network-layer header information such as source and destination end system addresses, creating a **network-layer datagram**.
-- The datagram is then passed to the link layer, which (of course!) will add its own link-layer header information and create a **link-layer frame**.

-We see that at each layer, a packet has two types of fields: header fields and a **payload field**.
+At each layer, a packet has two types of fields: header fields and a **payload field**.
 The payload is typically a packet from the layer above, reflecting the **encapsulation** of the stack protocol.

 # Chapter 2: Application Layer